 Segmented clean deadlift – I’m confused about the tempo.
 The video shown shows 3 pauses (shin, below knee, high hang).
 I’m confused about how the 3131 tempo fits into the movement.
 Can you please explain?

--This one will show up again so lets clarify.
+-This one shows up multiple times in Awaken Training Series.
 The video shows 3 pauses on the way up.
 A 1 second pause at each position will get you a 3 second concentric roughly.
 Then on the way down you will slow the eccentric down to 3 seconds.
 Pause at the top and the bottom for 1 second and you have a 3131 tempo.

 What does it mean to perform a 9min GRIND – move with purpose?